Justin Timberlake wins big at MTV VMAs as 'N Sync reunites

 Gaga marked her comeback after hip surgery earlier this year, but the act lacked the shock value of past VMA shows when she was drenched in blood or sported a dress made of raw meat.

-Other performance highlights of the evening broadcast from Brooklyn's Barclays Center included Miley Cyrus backed by a lineup of dancers outfitted as giant teddy bears as she sang "We Can't Stop."
+Other performance highlights of the evening broadcast from Brooklyn's Barclays Centre included Miley Cyrus backed by a line-up of dancers outfitted as giant teddy bears as she sang "We Can't Stop."
 She was then joined by Robin Thicke as the pair led into a duet of "Good Girl."

 Kanye West, who at the 2009 VMAs notoriously snatched the microphone from Swift as she accepted her award, sang "Blood On The Leaves" in theatrical fashion as he was lit in dramatic silhouette.